Who's Watching the Store?

 - On Newhart, there were a number of times when everybody who worked at the Stratford Inn were away from the inn, and many times when Minuteman Cafe owners Kirk or Larry, Darryl, and Darryl were away from the cafe, with no additional staff.
 Subverted a bit in that before Larry, Darryl, and Darryl bought the cafe Kirk had them look after the cafe on two occasions.

 - Questionable Content has seen Coffee of Doom abandoned at moments of high drama.
 It really is abandoned during these moments, too, since there are no background extras.
+Owner Dora's sudden realization that her business IS, in fact, abandoned is often the panic cherry on the drama sundae in these scenarios.
 Fortunately, it doesn't happen often, since roughly half the cast works there, and there's almost always somebody not involved in the hijinks of the moment to watch the store.
+Not to mention, Coffee of Doom cultivates a clientele who find their favorite coffee shop randomly lacking baristas just part of its hipster charm.

 - On SpongeBob SquarePants the Krusty Krab is a profitable fast food restaurant, run by a manager who freely admits that he is in it for the money.
 However often all three employees are shown to be away from work during daylight hours.